Complete combinatorial characterization of greedy-drawable trees: Rooted trees that can be drawn with open angles

-Proposition~\ref{prop:open_angle} can easily be proved using Lemmas~10--15 in \cite{NP17} and we ignore a proof.
-With this proposition, we can completely decide the rooted trees that have greedy drawings with opening angles greater than $7.5^\circ$.
+\item[Case 3: $T$ is of the form in Case~(III) or (IV).]
+Since $|\angle{T_1}|_*,|\angle{T_2}|_* > 90^\circ$, subtrees $T_1$ and $T_2$ must be type-$B_n$ and type-$B_{n'}$ trees for some $n,n' \geq 1$ by induction hypothesis.
+Thus, $T$ is a type-$D_{n,n',0}$ tree in Case~(III) and a type-$E_{n,n',0}$ tree in Case~(IV).
+Thus, in every case, $T$ is one of the trees appearing in Cases~(D) and (E). \end{description} Therefore, the second claim is proved for all cases. \end{proof} \\ \\ With this proposition, we can completely determine the rooted trees that have greedy drawings with opening angles greater than $7.5^\circ$.
 The classification is described in Table~\ref{table:open_angle}.